Who We Are

 Andrea Gomez

 Andrea Gomez (Laguna Pueblo/Chicana) is an assistant professor in the Department of Molecular and Cell Biology and the Helen Wills Neuroscience Institute at UC Berkeley.
 Her work aims to understand the instructive cues that sculpt patterns of brain activity.
 Her efforts led to the discovery of RNA-based programs critical for synaptic plasticity.
 The robust and widespread neural plasticity induced by psychedelics motivates the Gomez lab to decode the synaptic mechanisms that underlie cognitive flexibility.
-At BCSP, Andrea is committed to advancing research, education, and training programs that properly acknowledge Indigenous science from which present-day psychedelic practices stem.

 Photo of Brian Anderson